aDDM-Toolbox/.github/profile/README.md

 # aDDM-Toolbox

-This organization provides toolboxes to fit the attentional drift diffusion model described in [Krajbich, Carmel and Rangel (2010)](https://www.nature.com/articles/nn.2635) using the algorithm described in [Tavares, Perona, Rangel (2017)](https://www.frontiersin.org/articles/10.3389/fnins.2017.00468/full)in various programming languages.
+This organization provides toolboxes to fit the attentional drift diffusion model described in [Krajbich, Armel and Rangel (2010)](https://www.nature.com/articles/nn.2635) using the algorithm described in [Tavares, Perona, Rangel (2017)](https://www.frontiersin.org/articles/10.3389/fnins.2017.00468/full) in various programming languages.

-The project is developed and maintained by the [Rangel Neuroeconomics](https://www.rnl.caltech.edu/index.html) Lab at [Caltech](https://www.caltech.edu/).
+The project is developed and maintained by the [Rangel Neuroeconomics Lab](https://www.rnl.caltech.edu/index.html) at [Caltech](https://www.caltech.edu/).

 ## Contribution guidelines

 To contribute to any of the toolboxes please go to the repo for the toolbox you'd like to make a contribution and fork it.
-Below is an example of how to contribute to `ADDM.jl` toolbox.
+Below is an example of how to contribute to the `ADDM.jl` toolbox.

 **On Github**